maryhargadon/Mybrary/README.md

 ## Project Outline

 This is currently a project in progress for my front-end development course through Launchcode.
-This app is meant to provide a means for users to list and lend their own books, music albums, or other items to other users.
-Users will be able to create a personal account, list and display personal items they're willing to lend out, browse other users' collections, and arrange means of lending items to eachother through the app.
+This MEAN stack app is meant to provide a means for users to list and lend their own books, music albums, or other items to other users.

 ## Technologies